gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 ## Our Problem

-The reports was builded using [Report Lab](http://www.reportlab.com/), a great python library used by players like NASA and Wikipedia, but the way we used it makes changes into report's structure a nightmare.
+The reports was built using [Report Lab](http://www.reportlab.com/), a great python library used by players like NASA and Wikipedia, but the way we used it makes changes into report's structure a nightmare.

 Our reports are using background/foreground structure, which maps to a predefined PDF template (background) and the data you wish to add on it (foreground).